 It's over ...

-As of May 2, 2011, Beckinfield went on hiatus.
-Later, I think in 2013 or 2014, the site came down entirely.
+The theatrics website has closed.
 Theatrics is no more and Beckinfield is but a memory now, except for videos I was able to save before it all went away.
 In a creative sense, it feels surreal, like one of those Mandalas monks spend days to create, only to wipe it all away in the end.
 However, I have Leda Jo.
 I have Princess Oleska.
 I have Nurse Gertrude.
 I have Nanny Spratt.
 The characters I created on these shows are mine and will be with me forever.